 If you want to give us a donation that can only be used to fund the purchase of the wood (and refunded to you if we can't go ahead) you can do so here.

 A scheme that allows charities recognised by HMRC to recover some of the tax paid by taxpayers who donate to the charity.
 It allows charities to claim back 25p for every £1 donated by eligible donors.
-For more information see https://www.gov.uk/donating-to-charity/gift-aid
+For more information and to find out if you are eligible for Gift Aid (most people who pay tax in the UK are) see the gov.uk website.

 When you donate through our website, individuals can pay by either credit/debit card or bank transfer.
 We can also accept donations by cheque through the post if you prefer.